abpframework/abp/docs/en/cli/index.md

 * `--namespace` or `-ns`: The namespace that services running on.
 * `--context` or `-c`: The context that services running in.
 * `--wireguard-password` or `-wp`: Wireguard password for the profile.
 This is not needed if you already set it on the ABP Studio user interface.
-* `--solution-id` or `-si`: Id of the solution.
+* `--solution-path` or `-sp`: Path of the solution.
 If not set, the closest solution in file system will be used.

 ### kube-intercept